-3 Agency/Group/Organization UNITED WAY Agency/Group/Organization Type Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-Homeless Services-Health Services-Education Services-Employment Services - Victims What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Attended meetings to review Coordinated Entry policies, assessment process, various needs within the County.
-With the utilization of the Coordinated Entry process and the new Emergency Housing Vouchers, Brazoria County hopes to assist more homeless families.
-4 Agency/Group/Organization ACTIONS Agency/Group/Organization Type Services-Elderly Persons What section of the Plan was addressed by Consultation?
+Attended meetings to review Coordinated Entry policies, assessment process, various needs within the County, and collaborative grant opportunities to increase services to vulnerable populations.
+Also, coordinated regarding outreach and engagement activities to benefit county residents.
+With the utilization of the Coordinated Entry process and the new Emergency Housing Vouchers and Stability Vouchers, Brazoria County hopes to assist more homeless families.
+3 Agency/Group/Organization Brazoria County Center for Independent Living (BCCIL) Agency/Group/Organization Type Services-Disabled Persons What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-ActionS looks at all aspects of the clients they serve as they are delivering meals.
-With this hands-on view, they are able to inform us of other needs that their clients may need that we may be of assistance with.
-In discussions with them, we are continuing to provide transportation and a meal assistance program for their clients.
-5 Agency/Group/Organization BRAZORIA COUNTY HOUSING AUTHORITY Agency/Group/Organization Type Services - Housing What section of the Plan was addressed by Consultation?
-Housing Need Assessment

-Briefly describe how the Agency/Group/Organization was consulted.
+BCCIL is regularly consulted regarding needs of persons with disabilities in Brazoria County.
+BCCD makes presentations to BCCIL staff and consumers and received feedback regarding service needs of community members.
+Through regular communication BCCD will increase its understanding of the needs of persons with disabilities in the county.
+4 Agency/Group/Organization BRAZORIA COUNTY HOUSING AUTHORITY Agency/Group/Organization Type Services - Housing What section of the Plan was addressed by Consultation?
+Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Brazoria County Housing Authority included an option of a homeless preference to the waiting list.
 BCHA has shown the need for more affordable housing in the area.
 BCHA approaches new apartment complexes about the need for affordable units, but unfortunately, many tax credit property's rents are not affordable to the voucher holder.
 With the new allocation of Emergency Housing Vouchers specifically to address the homeless or atrisk of homelessness, BCHA hopes to help with this population.
+5 Agency/Group/Organization Gulf Coast Center Agency/Group/Organization Type Services - Mental Health Services

+What section of the Plan was addressed by Consultation?
+Non-housing Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+Gulf Coast Center is the mental health authority serving Brazoria and Galveston Counties.
+BCCD consults with Gulf Coast Center regularly through meetings, conference calls and through a newly formed Community Advisory Board.
+GCC advised BCCD on the needs of persons experiencing mental health crises, including both the housing, homeless and service needs of such populations.
+Through regular and planned communication and meetings, BCCD will increase its understanding of the needs of persons with mental health concerns and improve service coordination with GCC for persons in Brazoria County.